bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 ### Get Eligibility is Not Supported by FHIR

 Get Eligibility will not be supported by the Client Registry FHIR interactions.
 If a FHIR-only user needs to know the claim eligibility status of a Patient they need to retrieve the Patient (the PHN) with a FHIR Get Demographics message and then use the PHN to submit a Get Eligibility message to the eligibility service.
->Is there more information we can provide here, like a link to some documentation on the eligibility service?

 ### Error Handling